Universal Limits on Quantum Correlations

-\textit{Positive Geometry and Quantum Mechanics -- } Quantum mechanics can be regarded as a geometry of states.
-Every physical state is represented by a positive semidefinite density operator, and every measurable covariance or Gram matrix is likewise positive.
-This positivity condition defines a convex cone in the space of Hermitian operators—the \emph{quantum state space}.
-All observable correlations, variances, and information metrics are therefore restricted by the geometry of this cone.
-Despite its centrality, this geometric constraint is rarely treated as a dynamical or quantitative principle.
-In most formulations, positivity is assumed as a consistency condition rather than elevated to a source of predictive structure.
+Quantum correlations lie at the foundation of every genuinely nonclassical phenomenon and form the basis of all operational advantages in quantum communication, computation, and precision metrology.
+Quantifying and bounding such correlations is therefore central not only to what is possible in emerging quantum technologies, but also to the structure of quantum theory itself.
+A handful of exact bounds on quantum correlations are known and serve as bedrocks of the field: the Cramér–Rao bound~\cite{Rao1945,Cramer1946} and the Heisenberg limit~\cite{Heisenberg1927} define the ultimate scale of metrological precision, while Lieb–Robinson bounds constrain the spread of correlations and entanglement in many-body dynamics~\cite{LiebRobinson1972,HastingsKoma2006}.
+Despite their foundational importance, these limits have only been derived for specific architectures and through seemingly unrelated mechanisms, leaving their deeper connections obscure.

-Recent developments across physics suggest that positivity may play a more fundamental role.
-In high-energy theory, the discovery of positive geometries such as the amplituhedron has shown that physical consistency can be encoded directly as geometric positivity.
-In condensed-matter and quantum-information contexts, positive semidefiniteness of reduced density matrices underlies entanglement criteria, uncertainty relations, and majorization hierarchies.
-Yet these manifestations remain scattered and measure-specific.
-What has been missing is a unifying framework that derives all such inequalities from the single postulate that the global correlation matrix of a quantum system is positive.
+Quantum mechanics can be viewed as a geometry of states.
+Every physical quantum state is represented by a positive semidefinite density operator, and every experimentally accessible covariance or Gram matrix is likewise positive.
+This positivity condition defines a convex cone in the space of Hermitian operators—the \emph{quantum state space}—and all observable correlations, variances, and information measures are restricted by the geometry of this cone.
+Yet despite this central role, positivity is rarely treated as a quantitative or dynamical principle.
+In most formulations it enters only as a consistency requirement, rather than being elevated to a tool for deriving structural limits.
+However, recent advances across physics point toward a more fundamental role for positivity geometry.
+In high-energy theory, positive geometries such as the amplituhedron encode scattering amplitudes directly in geometric form.
+In quantum information and condensed matter, positivity underlies entanglement criteria, uncertainty relations, and majorization hierarchies.
+These manifestations, however, remain scattered—each tied to a particular physical quantity or operational task.
+What has been missing is a general framework that derives all such inequalities from a single structural principle: the positivity of global correlation data.